KnowledgeForge/keymaker/docs/content/0.1.0/getting-started.md

 # Getting Started with KeyMaker

 KeyMaker is a Python library that provides a powerful and flexible way to control the output of large language models.
-This guide will walk you through installing KeyMaker and using it to generate controlled text.
+This guide will walk you through installing KeyMaker and using it to generate some completions including:
+  - with constraints
+  - different models
+  - streaming

 ## Installation